Pierro (horse): Three-year-old season: 2012–2013

 After the champagne stakes, Pierro was spelled for 5 months before resuming with the Run to the Rose at Rosehill.
 Starting as a $1.53 favourite, it was no surprise that Pierro added yet another win to his record.
 Following this, it was decided that he would be sent to Victoria, in the hopes of winning either the Caulfield Guineas or the Cox Plate, both races longer in distance compared to his usual race length.
 The first Victoria race Pierro raced in was the City Jeep Bill Stutt Stakes at Moonee Valley, a Group 2 race which he won after starting as a $1.06 favourite.
 Following this was the Guineas, and with the step up in distance Pierro couldn't quite get there and managed a second place in this race.
 It was then back to the Valley for Pierro to have a run in the Cox Plate.
 A big step up in distance from his usual sprinting distances up to the 2040m distance.
 Proving too much for the horse, he still ran a convincing third, an admirable achievement for a sprinting horse.

 After the Victoria trip Pierro was sent back to NSW for a spell in preparation for the Sydney Autumn Carnival, one, which like his two-year-old season, he would dominate.
 Another 5-month spell proved ideal for Pierro, and he returned fresh in the Group 2 Hobartville Stakes with a win back at his usual distance.
 It was then on to the Cellarbrations Cantebury Stakes, with another Group 1 win under his belt.
 He then geared up for the prestigious George Ryder Stakes, where as the $1.36 favourite he won yet again.
 Pierro's final race was the famous BMW Doncaster.
-The heavy track and slightly longer distance was too much for the colt, with Pierro running a second to Sacred Falls.
-Following this, the owners decided to retire Pierro and pursue a career as a stallion for the champion colt.
+Over the longer distance and heavy track he ran second to Sacred Falls.
+Following this, the owners decided to retire him to stud.
 He was then sold to Coolmore stud, in a deal rumoured to be worth $30 million.

+His race record stands at 14 starts for 11 wins (including 5 Group 1), 2 seconds, and one third.
+His longest winning streak was 8 in a row.
+He had a winning strike rate of 78.6% and a place rate of 100%.
+He was the highest rated Australian juvenile since 1977 and the highest-rated 3yo sprinter in the world in 2013.